Heat Pump Installation Considerations

 - Floor units are mounted on the wall down by the floor.
 They are less conspicuous, but are not as efficient.
 Their airflow can be obstructed by furniture, meaning that they may not be able to heat and cool as large a space.

 - Ceiling cassettes are mounted above the ceiling and only their vents can be seen.
 They are typically the size of a suspended ceiling tile and they blow air in four directions from their edges.
-They are nearly unnoticeable, but are less efficient and may not be able to distribute warm and cool air as far as a wall unit.
-These are typically installed in attic floors or above suspended ceilings.
+They are nearly unnoticeable, but tend to be less efficient.
+These are often installed in attic floors or above suspended ceilings.

-- “Mini-Ducts,” or “Compact Ducts,” have an indoor unit located above the ceiling or below the floor that is connected by short runs of ductwork to one or more registers.
-The main advantage is that the indoor unit is out of sight and the registers are inconspicuous.
-Because one indoor unit can be ducted to multiple registers they can be well suited to heating several small rooms like bathrooms and bedrooms.
+- “Mini-Ducts” or “Compact Ducts” have an indoor unit located above the ceiling or below the floor that is connected by short runs of ductwork to one or more registers.
+One advantage is that the indoor unit is out of sight and the registers are inconspicuous.
+Because one indoor unit can be ducted to multiple registers, they can also be well suited to heating several small rooms like bathrooms and bedrooms.
 A common configuration is an indoor unit installed in an insulated attic connected to a grill in a hallway ceiling below.
 Hallway air is returned to the unit, heated or cooled, then supplied to multiple adjacent rooms via ceiling vents.
 Alternatively, they can be installed beneath a floor (typically in the basement ceiling below).
-Superinsulated homes with very small heating demands may be good candidates for a small mini-duct indoor unit with ducts throughout the house.
+Super-insulated homes with very small heating demands may be good candidates for a small mini-duct indoor unit with ducts throughout the house.

 Outdoor unit location

 - Unobstructed airflow — Although it’s tempting to tuck units into tight places for aesthetic reasons, it’s important to remember that they extract heat from the outdoor air.
-The more access they get, the better they’ll work.
+The more airflow they get, the better they’ll work.
 Avoid shrubs, places prone to snow drifts, and structures that might block airflow.
+It’s also important to make sure outdoor units aren’t blowing onto one another.

 - Door, window, and walkway interference — It’s best to avoid installing the outdoor unit where it could interfere with the operation of a door or window.
-In addition, outdoor units release water when they defrost in the winter, which can form icy patches.
+In addition, outdoor units release water when they defrost in the winter, which can form icy patches if installed near a walkway.
 Be sure to pick a spot where that won’t be an issue.

-- Roof runoff — If the outdoor unit is going to be installed under a roof drip line, then be sure the unit is equipped with a rain cap.
+- Roof runoff — If the outdoor unit is going to be installed under a roof drip line, then be sure the unit is equipped with a rain cap to minimize the risk of it icing up.

 Outdoor unit considerations